21Turtles/3dsp2/README.md

 Instructions:
 1, the game you'd want to play gotta rename it to "game.iso" 2, so far iso files are supported
+-
+-
+-
+notes:
+got the main image to startup,

+now to work on the iso opener.